captbaritone/grats/website/docs/07-changelog/index.md

 Changes in this section are not yet released.
 If you need access to these changes before we cut a release, check out our `@main` NPM releases.
 Each commit on the main branch is [published to NPM](https://www.npmjs.com/package/grats?activeTab=versions) under the `main` tag.

+- **Improvements**
+  - Added support for `@gqlUnion`s with only one member

+---

+## 0.0.32

-This version introduces support for defining directives, and annotating your schema with directives.
+This version introduces support for [defining directives](../04-docblock-tags/11-directive-definitions.mdx), and [annotating](../04-docblock-tags/12-directive-annotations.mdx) your schema with directives.

 - **Breaking Changes**